AndreaLazzari/AndreaLazzari/README.md

 ### Hi there 👋
 I am a Master student in Physics of Data, in my Github you can find some projects developed during my studies ⚡

+After a bachelor's degree in Physics, in October 2021 I started the master's degree in Physics of Data at the University of Padua.
+The master aims at training a new generation of physicists, capable of combining advanced knowledge in Physics with high-level training in Data Science.
+My main interests are Machine Learning, Artificial Intelligence, Statistics and in general the applications of Data Analysis techniques in "real-world" situations.
+I really enjoy working as a team and I am eager to improve myself learning new things from other people.
+I developed a passion for computers, smartphones and for the whole tech-world.
+Moreover I am especially enthusiastic about sports, such as Soccer and Formula1 Grand Prix.

 ### 🕵🏻‍♂️ Contact info
 * E-mail: a.lazzari@outlook.it
 *  [![inkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andrea-lazzari7/)